HippoCampusRobotics/howto/Gazebo_ROS/README.md

 With the script `driving_infinity.py`, on this side the uuv can drive an infinity.

 With Qgroundcontrol(QGC) the UUV_INPUT_MODE has to be changed on 3 and EKF2_AID_MASK to 24.
+This can be done in the Parameters tab of QGC.
 Offboard mode and arming is required.
 Force Arming can be done with the following command:
 ```